kamni/nodonuts/README.md

 should also change:

     DISPLAY_DOC_LINKS = True

+If INCLUDE_DOC_URLS is set to True, you can also update DISPLAY_DOC_LINKS using the `Constance` configuration in the database.

 3. Generate the docs (WARNING: this will also rebuild any of your recipe search indexes, and will make the recipe search unavailable until the docs are